ExpressLRS/Docs/docs/quick-start/binding.md

 ![Setup-Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/quick-start.png)

-??? note "Compatibility (click to expand)"
+??? note "Compatibility (click/tap to expand)"
     The first number in the Version string should match between a TX Module and a Receiver.
 Examples:

     - a TX Module with version string of 3.1.2 will sync and work with a Receiver with firmware version 3.0.1